-If your organisation pays interest, dividends or royalties to a non-resident, this is called non-resident passive income and your organisation must deduct NRWT.
-For more information on NRWT go to ird.govt.nz/nrwt or read our NRWT - payer's guide - IR291
+If your organisation pays interest, dividends, or royalties to a non-resident, this is called non-resident passive income and your organisation must deduct NRWT.
+For more information on NRWT go to ird.govt.nz/nrwt

-You can also contact our Non-resident Centre if you want to know more about the New Zealand tax residency rules for deducting and paying NRWT:
+You can also contact our Non-resident Centre if you want to know more about the New Zealand tax residency rules for deducting and paying NRWT.